 God and Faith

 Heidegger and Sartre, together with other Existentialists, agree that man has no fixed essence.
 “He is not a manufactured object” (Sartre).
-Kierkegaard’s insistence that existence can not be reduced to logically manipulatable ideas, and Nietzsche’s thought of man as transcending towards “superman” are on the same lines.
+Kierkegaard’s insistence that existence can not be reduced to logically manipulatable ideas, and Nietzsche’s thought of man as transcending towards “superman” are along the same lines.
 All of them agree that man, as an “existent”, is unfinished.
-Theistic Existentialists think of existence as transcending towards God.
-On the other hand, thinkers like Nietzsche, Camus and Sartre think of it as transcending into “Nothingness”, for man is entirely abandoned to set his own norms, determine his values and what he will become.
+Theistic Existentialists think of existence as transcending toward God.
+On the other hand, thinkers like Nietzsche, Camus, and Sartre think of it as transcending into “Nothingness”, for man is entirely abandoned to set his own norms, and determine his values and what he will become.

 Sartre sees “Being” from a subjective vantage point, with a change from primacy of knowledge to primacy of existence.
 Sartre’s Existentialist ontology studies the structures of 'beings' and focuses on the “what” and “how” (instead of “why”) of human reality as it manifests itself in the world.
 He rejects the Kantean division of “noumena” and “phenomena”, and adopts Hegel’s “L’etre-en-soi” and “L’etre-pour-soi” to distinguish between non-conscious and conscious entities.
 Since consciousness is “pour-soi” (for itself), Sartre sees it as a lack, an emptiness, and an ability to initiate its “nothingness of being”.